…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 when preparing a message to someone without any Judeo-Christian background,

-… is there some Bible customs, history, customs, symbols and typology that needs to be explained first?
+… are there some Bible customs, history, customs, symbols and typology that needs to be explained first?

-Is there some Bible word that needs to be explained or defined first?
+Is there some Bible word that needs to be explained or defined first, from the Bible?

 Does this word used in the Bible have a different meaning from the worldly use of the word?
-Eg, wisdom, love
+Eg, wisdom, love, etc

 When preparing a message to a cross-cultural audience:

 Are we using language idioms, figures of speech, puns, homonyms (words with more than one meaning depending on the context),